-During the 2019-20 year, cumulative rainfall totals were generally close to, or slightly below, the long-term average across the Central Plains area.
-As illustrated on Figure 2, a total of 768 mm of rainfall was recorded at NIWA weather station 4702 (located approximately 4km west of Hororata) between July 2019 and June 2020, 58 mm (7%) less than the long-term average of 826 mm.
+During the 2020-21 year, cumulative rainfall totals were generally close the long-term average across the Central Plains area.
+As illustrated on Figure 2, a total of 796 mm of rainfall was recorded at NIWA weather station 4702 (located approximately 4km west of Hororata) between July 2020 and June 2021, 30 mm (4%) less than the long-term average of 826 mm.
 The figure also illustrates cyclical variations in medium-term (5-year moving average) rainfall, with multi-year periods of above and below-average rainfall observed in the historical record.
 Since 2000, despite individual dry seasons (e.g., 2014-15 and 2015-16), medium-term average rainfall totals at Hororata have remained close to, or slightly above, the medium-term average.

 Figure 2.
-Historical July to June rainfall at Hororata (4702), 1890-91 to 2019-20 (Data from NIWA CliFlo database).
+Historical July to June rainfall at Hororata (4702), 1890-91 to 2020-21 (Data from NIWA CliFlo database).